35 Easy Swaps That Make Every Meal Healthier

 Swap Fat-Free Dressing for Regular

 Vitamins A, D, E, and K are all great fat-soluble vitamins commonly found in salads.
 But your body won't be able to absorb these valuable nutrients unless they're accompanied by a source of healthy fat.
 That said, you're actually doing your body a disservice by drizzling on fat-free dressings.
 If you really can't deal with the thought of going for a full-fat dressing, look for one that's low in sugar.
 When companies strip fat from their products, they tend to add sugar to the recipe to make up for the flavor.
-An exception to that rule: Annie's Naturals Lite Italian Dressing, which is made without a stitch of added sugar.
-Click here to nab a bottle online!
+Most salad bottles will do, but to make it easier for you to shop, we put together this guide: 10 Healthy Salad Dressing Brands to Buy (and 10 to Avoid).

 Replace Chips With Fruit, Veggies or Popcorn